mprib/caliscope/docs/project_setup.md

 ```
 ProjectDirectory/
 ├── config.toml          # Now contains rotation and translation parameters for each camera in addition to the distortion and camera matrix
-├── point_estimates.toml # Contains ChAruco data used to estimate the relative camera positions
+├── point_estimates.toml # Contains charuco data used to estimate the relative camera positions
 ├── calibration/
 │   ├── intrinsic/       # directory unchanged from above
 │   │   ├── port_1.mp4